kemalk89/starter/README.md

 # Differentiation to JHipster
 Work in progress
-- no generator
+- This is not a generator but skeleton
-- you can use any backend technology (e.g. PHP, C#, Java, NodeJs, ...)
+- You can use any backend technology (e.g. PHP, C#, Java, NodeJs, ...)
-- you only get a skeleton, the rest is up to you
+- You only get a skeleton, the rest is up to you

 # Technology stack
 The spring boot backend is connected to a mariadb.